Overview of the legislation

 More information about the WHS Act is provided in the Guide to the Work Health and Safety Act 2011 (PDF, 399 kB).

 Recreational diving and snorkelling is a significant industry in Queensland.
-These activities are regulated under the Safety in Recreational Water Activities Act 2011 (PDF, 536 kB) (the SRWA Act) and the Safety in Recreational Water Activities Regulation 2011 (PDF, 360 kB) (the SRWA Regulation).
-Amendments have been made to the SRWA Regulation and the Recreational Diving, Recreational Technical Diving and Snorkelling Code of Practice.
-This legislation ensures that the strict safety standards for recreational diving and snorkelling are maintained.
+These activities are regulated under the Safety in Recreational Water Activities Act 2011 (PDF, 536 kB) (the SRWA Act) and the Safety in Recreational Water Activities Regulation 2011 (PDF, 360 kB) (the SRWA Regulation) and the Recreational Diving, Recreational Technical Diving and Snorkelling Code of Practice 2011.

 Under the SRWA Act a person who conducts a business or undertaking (PCBU) which provides recreational water activities is required to ensure, so far as is reasonably practicable, the health and safety of any person taking part in those activities.